More Bathroom Space How To Find More Space for Your New Bathroom

 The nicest thing about a bay is that it is usually cheaper than a bump-out.

 Consider an Addition

-Often by far the most expensive option, sometimes an addition is the only possibility.
+Often by far the most expensive option, an addition may be the only possibility.
 We can build an addition for you, and design the bathroom into it, all at the same time.

 Finding More Space Inside the Bathroom